vtenfys/notion-linux/README.md

 As an alternative to installing the tooling on your system, you can build the `deb` using [Earthly](https://docs.earthly.dev/installation) and [Docker](https://docs.docker.com/get-docker/).

-Once these tools are installed, simply run `earth +build-win` or `earth +build-mac`; depending on which source you want to use.
-The `deb` will be in your current directory.
+Once these tools are installed, run `earth +build`.
+The `deb` will be in the `out` directory.
 One advantage is that this eliminates any differences in other environments, and may provide an easier installation process.